sifzerda/bandpage/README.md

 + Music Player is draggable
 + Progress bar is draggable to skip forward or back in song
 + Saved songs kept in playlist
++ Logged on user can save current playlist to their user file and view saved playlists on profile page

 (5) Search:
 + Embedded YouTube search using YouTube Data API v3